-The Thai private limited company is basically similar to what is commonly referred to as a corporation.
-In Thailand a corporation must have at least seven shareholders.
-In theory the company may be wholly owned by aliens (as Thai law calls all foreigners).
+The Thai private limited company is similar to what is commonly referred to as a corporation.
+In Thailand, a corporation must have at least seven shareholders.
+In theory, the company may be wholly owned by aliens (as Thai law calls all foreigners).
 However, in those business activities reserved for Thais nationals (the other 99.99%), an alien’s participation is generally limited to 49%.
 However, this obstacle is routinely circumvented by the use of Thai nominees who sign blank share transfer certificates at the start-up of the company (usually for a small fee).

 The liability of shareholders is limited to the amount of their contribution to the capital.
 The liability of the directors, however, can be unlimited if so stipulated in the articles of incorporation.

 Although there is no required minimum level of capitalization, the private limited company’s capital must be sufficient to accomplish its objectives.
-All of the shares must be subscribed to and at least 25% of the subscribed shares (authorized capital) must be paid up.
+All of the shares must be subscribed to, and at least 25% of the subscribed shares (authorized capital) must be paid up.
 Shares must have a minimum value of 5 Baht, there must be a minimum of seven shareholders and the issuance of non-voting stock, common or preferred, is not allowed.

 A public limited company with an authorized capital of 2 billion Baht may, after five years, be turned into a public limited company by offering shares to the public.

 All persons about to start a business must register with the Revenue Department.
-In addition, if annual turnover exceeds 1.2 million Baht registration for Value Added Tax is also required.
+Also, if annual turnover exceeds 1.2 million Baht registration for Value Added Tax is also required.
 Withholding Tax on salaries and services as well as VAT filings must be submitted and settled to the Revenue Department on a monthly basis.

-Currently corporate tax is at a flat rate of 30% of net profits, tax on dividends is 10% and VAT is at 7%.
+Currently, corporate tax is at a flat rate of 30% of net profits, tax on dividends is 10% and VAT is at 7%.
 Personal income tax varies according to income, marital and parental status with a maximum of 37% for annual income exceeding 4 million Baht (US$ 100,000) after deductions and allowances.

 Generally, the basic accounting principles practiced in the U.S. are recognized and accepted in Thailand.
 The Institute of Certified Accountants of Thailand is the authoritative group promoting the application of generally accepted accounting principles (GAAP).
-In addition, however, the basic financial statements (balance sheet and income statement) must be audited by a Thai CPA annually.
+Also, however, the basic financial statements (balance sheet and income statement) must be audited by a Thai CPA annually.